JuliaEarth/GeoStats.jl/docs/src/developer_basics.md

-# Framework basics
+# The basics

 This guide provides an overview of the spatial problems and solution types defined in the framework.
-By the end of this read, you should be able to write your own geostatistical solver, and enjoy a large set of features *for free*, including distributed parallel execution, a suite of meta algorithms, and various plot recipes.
+After reading this document, you should be able to write your own geostatistical solvers, and enjoy a large set of features *for free*, including distributed parallel execution, a suite of meta algorithms, and various plot recipes.
 If you have any questions, please don't hesitate to ask in our